 If you are thinking about visiting the show, I thought I’d put together a few of my top tips for attending the Pennsylvania Farm Show to make sure you get the most out of your visit.
 (Also check out our top tips for visiting a Pennsylvania fair.)

 Note: the 2021 Farm Show will be a virtual-only event.
 More information can be found on the Farm Show’s website.

 The Pennsylvania Farm Show is open for eight days in the first half of January each year.

-In 2020, the Pennsylvania Farm Show will be held from Saturday, January 4 through Saturday, January 11.
+In 2022, the Pennsylvania Farm Show will be held in early January.
 The grounds are open daily at 8am and close at 9pm in the evening (except for Sunday at 8pm and the last Saturday at 5pm).

 In addition, the Friday before the show opens is a preview day from noon through 9pm.
 On this day, only the food court is open to visitors.
 However, if you simply want to eat some of the delicious Farm Show food, this is a great time to visit.

 There is no charge to enter the Pennsylvania Farm Show, but most nearby parking costs money (see below for more details).

 What is there to do at the Pennsylvania Farm Show?